Jeff-Haas/qupath_utils/pages/telegram.md

-Then copy and paste this line into the Command Prompt, and hit enter: pip install telegram-send
+Then copy and paste this line into the Command Prompt, and hit enter:

+pip install telegram-send

 This will tell Python to install the Telegram sender software.

-Then copy and paste this line into the Command Prompt, and hit enter: telegram-send --configure
+Copy and paste this line into the Command Prompt, and hit enter:

+telegram-send --configure

 This tells Python to configure the Telegram sender.